-The Group uses 3 main contract types with end customers as follows:
+The Company uses 3 main contract types with end customers as follows:

-- > Delivery-type contracts: Contracts for delivery of a product or a combination of products to form a whole or a part of a network as well as delivery of stand-alone products.
+- Delivery-type contracts: Contracts for delivery of a product or a combination of products to form a whole or a part of a network as well as delivery of stand-alone products.
 Medium-size and large delivery type contracts generally include multiple elements.
 Such elements are normally standardized types of equipment or software as well as services such as network rollout. - Revenue is recognized when risks and rewards have been transferred to the customer, normally stipulated in the contractual terms of trade.
-For delivery-type contracts that have multiple elements, revenue is allocated to each element based on relative fair values. - > Construction-type contracts: Contracts where the Group supplies to a customer a complete network, which to a large extent is based upon new technology or includes major components which are specifically designed for the customer. - Revenues from construction-type contracts are recognized according to the stage of completion, using either the milestone output method or cost incurred method.
-Long-term construction contracts are assessed on a contract by contract basis and reflected in the consolidated statement of comprehensive income by recording revenue and related costs in line with contract activity. - > Service contracts: Contracts for various services such as: training, consulting, engineering, installation, and multiyear managed services. - Revenue is generally recognized when the services have been provided.
-Revenue for fixed price service contracts covering longer periods is recognized pro rata over the contract period.
+For delivery-type contracts that have multiple elements, revenue is allocated to each element based on relative fair values. - Construction-type contracts: Contracts where the Company supplies to a customer a complete network, which to a large extent is based upon new technology or includes major components which are specifically designed for the customer. - Revenues from construction-type contracts are recognized according to the stage of completion, using either the milestone output method or cost incurred method.
+Long-term construction contracts are assessed on a contract by contract basis and reflected in the statement of comprehensive income by recording revenue and related costs in line with the contract activity.